jrh-dev/jrh-dev.github.io/_posts/2022-10-05-r_basics_dataframes_p1.md

 #' 5    Walt   21   ij123a
 ```

-## Data frame columns
+## data.frame columns
-As data frame columns are vectors we can access them and use them inside functions that accept vectors.
-There are a few different ways to access a data frame column, but the 3 most common are;
+As `data.frame` columns are vectors we can access them and use them inside functions that accept vectors.
+There are a few different ways to access a `data.frame` column, but the 3 most common are;

 1. Using the `$` operator.
 2. Using the index.